5 Professional Standards and University Procedures

 Textbook arrangements are approved by the department head and handled by the Campus Store.
 Requisitions for office supplies are routed through the department head to the Office of Business Services and are charged to the departmental operating account.

-At the academic heart of the University community, the Tarleton Libraries provide facilities, materials, personnel, and services that supplement and enrich classroom teaching and learning, faculty and student research, and personal enrichment through recreational reading.
-The Dick Smith Library is centrally located on the Stephenville campus.
-The Tarleton – Central Texas Library is located in the Oveta Culp Hobby Memorial Library, which is on the Central Texas College campus adjacent to the Tarleton-Central Texas building.
+At the academic heart of the university community, the Tarleton libraries provide facilities, materials, personnel, and services that supplement and enrich classroom teaching and learning, faculty and student research, and personal enrichment through recreational reading.

-Library materials and services are available to all faculty and staff of the University, both in the library and online (/~library).
-Materials can be checked out with a valid University ID card, and online research materials can be accessed with your university-assigned network username and password (also used to access your Tarleton email account).
-For materials not available at the University Libraries, Interlibrary Loan (ILLiad) and the TexShare card are alternative resources.
+Library materials and services are available to all university faculty and staff, both in the library and online.
+Materials can be checked out with a valid university ID card, and online research materials can be accessed with your university-assigned network username and password (also used to access your Tarleton email account).
+For materials not available at the university libraries, Interlibrary Loan (ILLiad) and the TexShare card are alternative resources.

-A number of special services in Stephenville are also available: community education classes, course reserves, faculty carrels, lamination and die-cut equipment, library instruction, lockers, reservable meeting room space, copiers, display cases for special events, satellite transmissions (C-band), and study rooms.
-Tarleton Library – Central Texas has course reserves, library instruction, copiers, displays, and study rooms.
+A number of special services in Stephenville are also available through the Dick Smith Library: community education classes, course reserves, faculty carrels, lamination and die-cut equipment, library instruction, lockers, reservable meeting room space, copiers, display cases for special events, satellite transmissions (C-band), and study rooms.

-University Library staff members are always available in person, by phone, and through email.
-Additionally, information can be found at /~library/.
+University library staff are available in person, by phone, and through email.
+Additional information can be found at www.tarleton.edu/library.

-Classrooms, auditoriums and special rooms are available by prior arrangement with these persons:
+Classrooms, auditoriums and special rooms are available by prior arrangement with these offices:

 - Director of Fine Arts Center